TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Maybe ask during Q&A if we should indeed reset the tab or not

 - counts in Node and Resource tabs
 	- Will be helpful esp in Resource, also feedback that we're editing multiple
 - shift+select resources